sge-network/sge/docs/specs/OrderBook/01_Overview.md

 # **Overview**

-The Order Book module maintains an order book for markets.
+The `orderbook` module maintains order books for markets and their corresponding participations and fund management of the module accounts, bettors, market creators and depositors of house.